-Many of my friends and relatives tell me that they would love to bring a plant home and into their bedrooms.
+Many of my friends and relatives tell me they would love to bring a plant home into their bedrooms.
 After all, who doesn’t like waking up beside lush green leaves?

-However, they very well know that they wouldn’t just bring in greenery but annoying bugs.
+However, they know that they wouldn’t just bring in greenery but annoying bugs.

 And on those rare occasions, if you still find a few bugs and beetles crawling here and there, relax.
-I can help you restore the good health of your plant and your surroundings!
+I can help you restore your plant’s good health and surroundings!

-As long as you detect the infestation at an early stage, your pothos will not have to endure any stress.
+If you detect the infestation early, your pothos will not have to endure any stress.

 - What Causes Bugs Infestation in Pothos?